Nintendo Direct livestream: Watch the Switch and 3DS event right here

 It’s time for another Nintendo Direct video event today at 3 p.m.
 Pacific time.
 This is one of Nintendo’s streaming presentations.
 This time, it is focusing on the 3DS and Switch systems.
 That’s unlike many of the recent game-specific Nintendo Directs.
 But I bet we will still get plenty of new Super Smash Bros.
 Ultimate info as well.

-You can catch the Nintendo Direct live right here:
+You can catch the Nintendo Direct above.

 What to expect from the Nintendo Direct